jonathan-laurent/delphyne/examples/find_invariants/benchmarks/code2inv/README.md

 ## Demonstration Problems

-Here are some problems used for demonstrations, which are in a similar style but not in the Code2Inv benchmark:
+Here are some problems used for demonstrations:

 ```
 use int.Int